change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-wrangling-intro.md

 ### What should we care about data wrangling?

-Data scientists devote the bulk of their time to the routine work of collecting and preparing messy digital data, prior to it being analyzed for valuable gems.
+Data scientists devote the bulk of their time to the routine work of collecting and preparing messy digital data, in preparation for analysis.
 While new libraries have emerged to assist with data handling, the data itself has grown more complex and voluminous, thereby maintaining pace with the ongoing challenges in data science.

 Here is a brief illustration of how data wrangling can be used to clean and understand data.
 Below, data wrangling is employed to transform the given table, which presents various data quality issues including non-descriptive or inadequate column labels and label inconsistencies.
 This process results in a corrected version of the table with appropriate column names and labels.
 Subsequently, the corrected table is used to construct a summary aggregate table to calculate the average population size per neighborhood.